w3guy/persist-admin-notices-dismissal/README.md

 include  __DIR__ . '/vendor/persist-admin-notices-dismissal/persist-admin-notices-dismissal.php'
 ```

+or let Composer's autoloader do the work.

 ## How to Use
 Firstly, install and activate this library within a plugin.

-Say you have the following markup as your admin notice
+Say you have the following markup as your admin notice,

 ```